 The World Health Organization lists over 30 conditions that can be treated using acupuncture and pain relief is one of the most common reasons to undergo the practice.
 When a needle is inserted near nerves, endorphins are released.
 This is your brain’s natural pain blocking mechanism.
+Exercise is one complemented activity to release dopemine or adrenaline in a healthy way.
 This can be complemented with any activity that releases dopamine or adrenaline in a healthy way, such as exercise.

 Pain is an important part of the human condition, alerting you to potential dangers within your own body.
 Simply blocking them with chemical prescriptions ignores the fundamental cause and can lead to addiction.
 Since pain is often caused by a negativity bias and dietary deficiencies, consider meditation or consuming new foods to manage the pain naturally.
 For instant pain relief, acupuncture offers a natural release of endorphins to block the pain.